 The problem is that traditional approaches to IT risk management aren’t effective.
 Miscommunication, a lack of departmental collaboration, fragmented systems and duplicated or lost information, mean the controls required to inform the business and mitigate risk don’t materialise.
 And this means the business is less likely to achieve its overall strategic objectives.

 Gartner agrees.
-In its report, “Transform Governance, Risk, and Compliance to Integrated Risk Management,” it shows that nearly three-quarters (74%) of organizations believe forecasting critical IT risks over the next three years will be increasingly difficult due to a lack of cross-organization collaboration.
+In its report, “Transform Governance, Risk, and Compliance to Integrated Risk Management,” it shows that nearly three-quarters (74%) of organisations believe forecasting critical IT risks over the next three years will be increasingly difficult due to a lack of cross-organisation collaboration.

 To achieve next-level compliance, it’s clear you need better oversight of all the IT risks affecting your business, including your third-parties.
 Once you understand all the challenges you face, you can implement the controls to inform your decision making, protect your investments and safeguard your reputation and operations.

-As demonstrated in figure 2, moving towards the ‘ideal’ scenario where everything works in harmony means that your organization now has a common language when talking about IT risk management, the control activities are effective, your business functions (pillars) are working together, and the whole business is able to operate ethically and with integrity.
+As demonstrated in figure 2, moving towards the ‘ideal’ scenario where everything works in harmony, means that your organisation now has a common language: when talking about IT risk management, the control activities are effective.
+Your business functions (pillars) are working together, and the whole business can operate ethically and with integrity.

-Our GRC Practice Director, Alex Hollis, has over 16 years’ experience in IT, mobile technology and software development, having spent the last seven years specializing in governance, risk, and compliance software (GRC).
+Our VP of GRC Services, Alex Hollis, has over 16 years’ experience in IT, mobile technology and software development, having spent the last seven years specialising in governance, risk, and compliance software (GRC).
 In this series of blogs, he will guide you through the challenges of integrated risk management and how to overcome them.

-In the first installment, he discusses the challenges of business silos and how to integrate your business pillars to them.
+In the first instalment, he discusses the challenges of business silos and how to integrate your business pillars to them.